bipinKrishnan/cloud_computing_project/README.md

 The Carbon Interface API provides details on the activity that is emitting carbon.
 The estimates API uses the most accurate estimation methodology to get the CO2 emissions.

+## Cloud Infrastructure

+Cloud infrastructure peforms similar to a traditional physical infrastructure but it also offers benefits such as reduced ownership costs, heightened flexibility, and scalability.

+Cloud computing is commonly categorized into three service models:

+-Infrastructure as a Service (IaaS): Provides virtualized computing resources over the internet.
+Users can rent virtual machines, storage, and networks.

+-Platform as a Service (PaaS): Offers a platform allowing customers to develop, run, and manage applications without dealing with the complexities of infrastructure.

+-Software as a Service (SaaS): Delivers software applications over the internet on a subscription basis.
+Users can access the software without worrying about the underlying infrastructure.

+### Google Cloud

+GCP provides customers with highly specialized services in three key domains: big data, machine learning, and analytics.
+It boasts robust scalability, stable load balancing, and renowned low response times.
+Notably, Google's container offering stands out, providing users a significant advantage, as it originated the Kubernetes standard, now widely adopted by competitors AWS and Azure.

 #### Cloud Firestore

 Cloud Firestore is a NoSQL document database that simplifies storing, syncing, and querying data for your mobile and web apps at global scale.
 Its client libraries provide live synchronization and offline support, while its security features and integrations with the Firebase and Google Cloud platforms accelerate building truly serverless apps